Bant89/UniversalTranslator/README.md

 The temperature system that you specifies is defined by the initial letter in uppercase.
 For example: C(For Celsius), F(For Fahrenheit) and K(For Kelvin).

+If you want to learn more about the license.md [click here](./LICENSE)

 -Example of the content in input.txt: